Skip to content

 I'm sensitive to dust.
 Is polyester or cellulose better for me?+

 If you've got a genuine dust or fibre sensitivity, polyester is usually the gentler choice: it's a soft, non-itchy fibre with no glass in it and no safety-data-sheet skin warning.
-Cellulose is a recycled-paper plant fibre and is gentle to handle too, but like any loose-fill it's dusty while we're pumping it in, so for a sensitive household, fitted polyester batts can be the easier call.
+Our cellulose fibre is made from recycled paper and is gentle to handle too.
+But like any loose-fill it's dusty while we're pumping it in, so for a sensitive household, fitted polyester batts can be the easier call.
 Tell me about the sensitivity when I quote and I'll steer you to whichever product suits your home and your health best.

 Was this helpful?